 You don’t have to be scared of roach bites!
 These creatures are always running away for humans or light.

 Cockroaches – Cockroaches are considered a pest threat when they invade our homes.
 They tend to contaminate our food as they scavenge for something to eat.
-Cockroaches are carriers of the salmonella bacteria which may be transmitted to humans when they touch their food.
+Cockroaches are carriers of the salmonella bacteria, which may be transmitted to humans when they touch their food.

 Unlike cockroaches, waterbugs are not associated with infections.
 The main concern with waterbugs is the risk of bites and asthma.

-How to Eradicate Cockroaches and Waterbugs
+How to Eradicate Cockroaches Vs. Waterbugs

 However, both pests can be eradicated using the same methods.
 Below are some of the most effective remedies for cockroaches and waterbugs.